shantiapps1992/scannly-privacy/PRIVACY_POLICY.md

 **In short:**
 - ✅ We collect ZERO personal data
 - ✅ Everything is stored locally on your device
-- ⚠️ Internet connection optional (only for barcode product lookup)
+- ⚠️ Internet connection optional (food barcode lookup only)
 - ✅ Barcode lookups send only the barcode number, no personal info
+- ✅ Food product data from Open Food Facts (free & open database)
 - ✅ No tracking or analytics
 - ✅ No third-party cloud services
 - ✅ You have complete control over your data